steveseguin/vdo.ninja/install.md

 There's also the Github-hosted version, which mirrors the master branch of the code repo. https://steveseguin.github.io/vdo.ninja/  You can use this hosted version or fork VDO.Ninja and host it yourself in the same way via Github Pages; it's free and can be done within minutes.

-As well, you can also point your domain to the VDO.Ninja IP address (provided on request), which will also rebrand the site automatically to match your domain name.
-(Requires Cloudflare as DNS server and proxy, Flexible SSL cert on, and HTTPs always on - all free.)

 For those wanting a private TURN server setup, you can load the settings for those via the URL parameters.
 If infrequently needing a private TURN, this is a great solution.
 You can also use URL forwarding services to load up a customized link to VDO.Ninja, with URL parameters already included, such as https://invite.mypersonaldomain.com , which might secretly resolve to https://vdo.ninja/?room=myRoom&hash=3423&label or such.

 VDO.Ninja also supports IFRAMES, so you can embed VDO.Ninja into your website and customize it via both URL parameters, but also via the IFRAME API.
 You can insert custom CSS styles with this method, giving VDO.Ninja quite a bit of flare.